How Much Does a Trek in Nepal Cost?

 The price of accommodation increases significantly during peak seasons like Spring and Autumn.
 Hotels, lodges, and teahouses are overbooked during these seasons.
 Hence, there is no room for negotiations, and since many trekkers are willing to pay for the best services, the prices can get very high.

-The price decreases during the off-season since the demand for accommodation is not high.
-Some hotels and tea houses are even closed during the off-season, but these tea houses and lodges are always open in the main trekking destinations, like Annapurna Base Camp Trek and Everest Base Camp Trek.
+The price decreases during the off-season because demand for accommodation is low.
+Some hotels and tea houses are even closed during the off-season, but tea houses and lodges are always open in the main trekking destinations, such as the Annapurna Base Camp Trek and the Everest Base Camp Trek.

 Services:

-Due to increased demand, prices for services like guides, porters, and transportation may increase slightly during peak season.
-However, there is not much disparity in their prices during the off-season, as the only difference is the lower demand for their services.
+Due to increased demand, prices for services such as guides, porters, and transportation may rise slightly during peak season.
+However, there is little price disparity during the off-season, as the only difference is lower demand for their services.

 Trekking Route and Duration